c-kobo/ui5con2023/exercises/ex9/README.md

 ![](./images/image4.png)

-This is generates a `package.json` that is required for the database deployment, so lets copy that into the `db` folder;
+This generates a file called `./gen/db/package.json` that is required for the database deployment, so lets copy that into root `./db` folder;

 (5) In the terminal window,  run the command;